oktadev/okta-implicit-flow-detector/README.md

 ### Install in Browsers

-The extension will soon be available as a beta on [Firefox Add-Ons](https://addons.mozilla.org) and in the [Google Chrome web store](https://chrome.google.com/webstore/category/extensions).
+The extension is available for [Google Chrome](https://chrome.google.com/webstore/detail/oauth-20-implicit-flow-de/joelnphbjjdfdifmhcpahcopabiafmbp?hl=en-US) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/implicit-flow-detector/).

-For now, you can install it locally by following these instructions:
+You can also install it locally by following these instructions:

 #### Firefox